cloudfoundry-community-attic/cf-jenkins-cookbook/README.md

 This cookbook only supports Openstack Grizzly for Cloud Foundry v2 deployments right now, although any BOSH supported IaaS should work fine with appropriate cookbook attribute and deploy manifest modifications.

-If you're using Openstack, quantum/neutron is the only tested networking.
-Please try Openstacks native and report in your findings :)
+If you're using Openstack, I have successfully tested this build system with quantum and nova-network.

 Inner and Outer BOSHs
 -----

 This build system **depends on the existence of an Outer BOSH** before you can start using it.
 This Outer BOSH can either be a micro BOSH (I used bosh-bootstrap gem), or a full BOSH - up to you.
 Deploy one and make a note of its Director IP - see required Chef attributes below.

-Its only purpose is to upload/deploy stemcells, and successfully (unit and BATS) tested full BOSH dev releases - ie. **the Inner BOSH**.
+The Outer BOSH is used to deploy dev releases of BOSH (ie. **the Inner BOSH**) which have passed unit and BATs tests.
+It'll also automatically deploy new releases of BOSH with any new stemcells that have been uploaded to the Outer BOSH.

-**The Inner BOSH** reflects BOSH builds that could be fit for production, and is also used by the build system to deploy cf-releases.
+**The Inner BOSH** reflects a BOSH that could be deemed production-ready, and is also used by the build system to deploy cf-releases.

 It is assumed both BOSH's will reside in the same target IaaS, using the same Openstack username/password/tenant.